'Phasmophobia' update adds new ghosts and equipment

 Kinetic Games has released an update for Phasmophobia that includes new ghosts, new equipment, and several bug fixes.

-Phasmophobia has received its first new ghosts since the game launched in September 2020.
+Phasmophobia has received new ghosts in the largest update since the game launched in September 2020.
 The game had one major content update before this, which added a new prison level.
 The solo developer then hired some new staff, and the effects are proving positive.

 The two new ghosts are the Goryo and Myling.
 The new ghosts have caused some shuffling around of evidence types, so classic ghosts may now have different evidence to look for.
 To go along with the new ghosts is a new type of evidence.
 To find this evidence, players can utilise the new DOTS projector.